 DENNIS – CORRECT...

 Goal and expected outcomes.
 The central goal of this proposal is to predict protein degradation.
-We will integrate the computational (2A) and experimental (1A,B) data into a model that, using Boosted ‘Regression Trees’ (generalized decision trees) algorithm [1], learns for each experimentally observed protein which sequence and structure features are predictive of (i) its change in degradation rate under oxidative stress, and (ii) the ubiquitination and oxidation dependence of this change.
-Like decision trees, regression trees learn which discrete features of the input data set (in this case, sequence and structure features), predict the output (in this case, degradation rates). (i) We will obtain information about the differential importance of the many sequence/structure features, their positive or negative influence on degradation (DEG), ubiquitination (UB), and oxidation (OX). (ii) For a given sequence, we will estimate its fate by predicting the values for OX, UB, DEG.
-The combination of positive and negative values for OX, UB, DEG defines the protein’s pathway. (iii) For a given protein, we will identify the sequence features within the protein that strongly match those features associated with an outcome.
+We will integrate the computational (2A) and experimental (1A,B) data into a model that, in addition to stochastic gradient descent, uses Boosted ‘Regression Trees’ (generalized decision trees).
+Both algorithms will learn, for each experimentally observed protein which sequence and structure features are predictive of (i) its change in degradation rate under oxidative stress, and (ii) the ubiquitination and oxidation dependence of this change.
+Like decision trees, regression trees [1] learn which discrete features of the input data set (in this case, sequence and structure features), predict the output (in this case, degradation rates).
+The algorithms are complementary in that regression trees are easier to interpret, but stochastic gradient descent handles feature interaction better.
+The sources of data include information about the differential importance of the many sequence/structure features, their positive or negative influence on degradation (DEG), ubiquitination (UB), and oxidation (OX).
+The output of the model, for a given sequence, will be an estimate of its fate by predicting the values for OX, UB, DEG.
+The combination of positive and negative values for OX, UB, DEG defines the protein’s pathway.
+For a given protein, we will identify the sequence features within the protein that strongly match those features associated with an outcome.
 For example, if a protein is predicted to be ubiquitinated (since its peptides are predicted to be ubiquitinated), and we observe large coefficients C_j for a motif with hydrophobic residues, then we will examine the protein sequence for the respective hydrophobic region.
 This work will be carried out with Dr. Dennis Shasha (Co-PI) and build on our expertise in computational data analysis and modeling [51, 54, 56, 59-63].
 The results of the modeling will, for the first time, outline general principles that govern protein degradation and specific regulatory sites and motifs for the entire yeast genome (Fig. 4.3).

 Basic setup.
 We will model degradation as a function of discrete protein sequence and structure features assembled in aim 1 (Equ.
 1), using the experimental data (DEG) and protein-specific features: